Business Models can be just as disruptive as technology

 Levers to drive down costs

-Levers help you reduce time, cost and resources to deliver your value proposition.
+Levers help you reduce time, cost, and resources to deliver your value proposition.
 Open source (OSS) and other co-creation models are great examples of leveraged business models.
-Here, you sell value, often in the form of services, support and perhaps commercial add-on products, on top of a core product that is built and maintained by the community.
+Here, you sell value, often in the form of services, support, and perhaps commercial add-on products, on top of a core product that is built and maintained by the community.
 Red Hat is the classic example of a company that has built a franchise around the Linux open source community and a billion-dollar business around this model.
-Acquia is following a similar path around Drupal open source community and, with cloud services as their multiplier, in the social publishing space.
+Acquia is following a similar path around the Drupal open source community and, with cloud services as their multiplier, in the social publishing space.

-From the perspective of demand generation, viral, inbound and social marketing has changed the game altogether by shifting the economics of marketing through an inversion of the model from push to pull, and therefore outbound to inbound, making marketing more cost effective and powerful when executed well.
+From the perspective of demand generation, viral, inbound, and social marketing has changed the game altogether by shifting the economics of marketing through an inversion of the model from push-to-pull, and therefore outbound-to-inbound, making marketing more cost-effective and powerful when executed well.